 The Government of Romania has received financing from the World Bank toward the cost of the Rural Pollution Prevention and Reduction Project (RAPID Project), and intends to apply part of the proceeds for consulting services.

-The consulting services (“the Services”) include specialized consultancy services of an Individual Consultant – Technical Specialist to support/provide the preparation of a Diagnostic analysis on the sustainability of the Romanian agriculture financed by the RAPID Project (DLILF) through RAPID Project.
-The duration of the contract is until 30 September 2026, or any other period mutually agreed by the parties.
-The total input under the assignment is estimated at 720 working-hours (considering an average of at an average of 8 hours per day).
-Consultant’s will include a probationary period of 30 days, after which it may be terminated through a notification issued by the Client.
-Even if the input is foreseen as a part time, the input per working day can normally range between 0-8 hours/day depending on the working schedule agreed between the Consultant and Client.
-Thus, the weekly work-schedule will be established in agreement with the Client, depending on the Client’s priorities regarding the project and the Consultant’s availability and Client’s workload dictated by the project activities.
-The consultant is expected to commence performance of the services preferably within maximum 10 working days after contract signing.
+The consulting services (“the Services”) include specialized consultancy services of an Individual Consultant – Technical Specialist to develop the Terms of Reference for the elaboration of a Diagnostic analysis on the sustainability of the Romanian agriculture financed by the RAPID Project (DLILF).
+The duration of the contract is until September, 30th 2026, or any other period mutually agreed by the parties.
+The total input under the assignment is estimated at 60 working days.
+The Consultant will include a probationary period of 30 days, after which it may be terminated through a notification issued by the Client.
+The Consultant is expected to commence performance of the services preferably within maximum 10 working days after contract signing.

-The detailed Terms of Reference (TOR) for the assignment are attached to this request for expressions of interest.
+The detailed Terms of Reference (TOR) for the assignment are attached to this request for expressions of interest as Annex 1.

 The Ministry of Environment, Waters and Forests – Rural Pollution Prevention and Reduction Project, now invites eligible individual consultants (“Consultants”) to indicate their interest in providing the Services.
 Interested Consultants should provide information demonstrating that they have the required qualifications and relevant experience to perform the Services.
 The Individual consultant will be selected on the basis of her/his relevant experience, qualifications, and capability to carry out the assignment.
 The shortlisting criteria are: